telerik/blazor-docs/components/pdfviewer/annotations.md

 ## Disabling Annotations

 The Annotations tool is included in the [Toolbar]({%slug pdfviewer-toolbar%}) by default.
-To prevent the users from creating annotations, you can [configure the Toolbar and not include the `PdfViewerToolBarAnnotationsTool`]({%slug pdfviewer-toolbar%}#toolbar-configuration).
+To prevent users from creating annotations, you can [configure the Toolbar and not include the `PdfViewerToolBarAnnotationsTool`]({%slug pdfviewer-toolbar%}#toolbar-configuration).

 ## See Also